cdapio/cdap/cdap-docs/developers-manual/source/testing/testing.rst

 Note that the dataset manager implicitly starts a transaction for the dataset when it is initialized.
-Under this transaction, read operations can only see changes that were committed before the transaction was started; and any writes performed within this transaction only become visible after the transaction is committed.
-This can be done by calling the dataset manager's ``flush()`` method, which commits the current transaction and starts a new one. flush() also needs to be called to make changes visible to the dataset, if those changes were committed after the current transaction was started.
+Under this transaction, read operations can only see changes that were committed before the transaction was started; and any writes performed within this transaction only become visible to other transactions after this transaction is committed.

+This can be done by calling the dataset manager's ``flush()`` method, which commits the current transaction and starts a new one. ``flush()`` also needs to be called to make changes visible to the dataset, if those changes were committed after the current transaction was started.
 We will see an example for this below.

 Now that the flow and service are running, we can send some events to the stream::